United States Senate Homeland Security Permanent Subcommittee on Investigations

-The Permanent Subcommittee on Investigations (PSI), stood up in March 1941 as the "Truman Committee," is the oldest subcommittee of the United States Senate Committee on Homeland Security and Governmental Affairs (formerly the Committee on Government Operations).
+The Permanent Subcommittee on Investigations (PSI), formed in March 1941 as the "Truman Committee," is the oldest subcommittee of the United States Senate Committee on Homeland Security and Governmental Affairs (formerly the Committee on Government Operations).
 After the September 11, 2001, terrorist attacks in the United States, the Committee broadened its title to Homeland Security and Governmental Affairs Committee.
 PSI led the Committee's broad mandate to "investigate inefficiency, mismanagement, and corruption in Government."

 History

 The Truman Committee (itself successor to the Nye Committee 1934–1936) stood up from March 1941 to 1948.
 The Investigations Subcommittee of the Committee on Expenditures in Executive Departments took over two key aspects of the Truman Committee.
 First, Investigations Subcommittee took the Truman Committee's investigation of war contracts and procurement of the Hughes XF-11 reconnaissance aircraft and the Hughes H-4 Hercules flying boat (Spruce Goose).
 Second, the subcommittee also assumed responsibility for the records of the Truman Committee.

 Under the chairmanship of Homer S. Ferguson of Michigan (1948) and Clyde R. Hoey of North Carolina (1949-1952), the Investigations Subcommittee of the Committee on Expenditures in Executive Departments held hearings on such matters as export control violations, for which Soviet spy William Remington was called in to testify; the trial of Nazi war criminal Ilse Koch; and the Mississippi Democratic Party's sale of postal jobs, which Mississippians from rural areas attested to purchasing.
 A much larger scandal erupted with the "5 percenters", so-called because these men, including Presidential aide Harry H. Vaughan, were accused of charging a 5% commission for their influence in securing government contracts.
 A legislative reform as a result of the hearings was a restriction of one year after leaving government employment before an attorney could practice law again before the government.